License and Certifications

 Every company or individual performing asbestos-related work in New Hampshire is required to be either licensed or certified to perform the work, with few exceptions.
 The requirements of RSA 141-E and Env-A 1800 protect people from health risks that can arise from working with asbestos.
 Therefore, NHDES requires that companies and individuals submit the appropriate application based on the type of work to be done.
 NHDES has minimum training and experience requirements, which vary depending on the type of license or certificate.

-You can find all of the applications and forms on our NH Online Forms Portal.
+You can find all of the applications and forms on our NH Online Forms asbestos form page.
 For a look at the form requirements and fees, see our Asbestos Certification and Licensing Requirements fact sheet.
 Each certificate or license type is described below.

 Asbestos Abatement